 - 1. All tests required for exhibition must be conducted at the Animal Disease Diagnostic Laboratory (ADDL) at Purdue University, a laboratory approved by the Indiana State Board of Animal Health, or a state or federal-approved laboratory. - 2.
 All animals, including Indiana animals, that are to be offered for sale to out of state buyers should have the necessary testing completed prior to the sale date.
-The destination state should be contacted to ensure all pre-entry movement requirements are met prior to the planned movement. www.in.gov/boah/movements-out-of-indiana/
+The destination state should be contacted to ensure all pre-entry movement requirements are met prior to the planned movement.
+State contact information can be found here: www.in.gov/boah/movements-out-of-indiana/